rht-labs-events/summit-lab-2018-doc/scenario6/README.md

 Dashboards: Labs Generic
 ```

+### Intro

-On this lab we will simulate a common problem usually found in customers.
-DNS problems ;).
+In this lab scenario we will simulate a common problem usually found in customer deployments - DNS problems ;).
-Apps are very sensitive to DNS problems, which are hard to debug.
+Applications are very sensitive to DNS resolution issues, which can be tough to troubleshoot.

-If you want to know how DNS configuration works in OpenShift, have a look at this [article](https://www.redhat.com/en/blog/red-hat-openshift-container-platform-dns-deep-dive-dns-changes-red-hat-openshift-container-platform-36).
+If you want to know how DNS configuration works in the OpenShift Container Platform, take a closer look at the following  [article](https://www.redhat.com/en/blog/red-hat-openshift-container-platform-dns-deep-dive-dns-changes-red-hat-openshift-container-platform-36).

-Here it is the DNS architecture diagram of an OpenShift node:
+The following is the DNS architecture diagram for an OpenShift Container Platform node:

 ![alt text](img/img0-dns-diagram.png)

-A tricky thing about DNS problems, as you may already know, is that your cluster will look fine while your Apps might be impacted.
+A tricky thing about DNS problems, as you may already know, is that your OpenShift Container Platform cluster may operate just fine, while the  applications might not.

 To start the scenario:
 ```
-lab -s 6 -a init
+> lab -s 6 -a init
 ```

 #### Lab Goal: